 THANK YOU LOTUS!!!!

 This amazing concept is the re-placement of the much-loved and long anticipated British icon from the past.

 Lotus Elan Concept

-With this yellow beast Lotus promises to deliver the best-in-class performance for a mid-engined two-seater, competing with Porsche 911 and Audi R8.
+The yello beast promises to deliver the best-in-class performance for a mid-engined two-seater.
+Main competitors will be Porsche 911 and Audi R8.

 Lotus Elite Concept